-- (a) Registered voters who apply to vote at the polling place; and - (b) Electors who apply to register to vote and apply to vote at the polling place pursuant to sections 5.1 to 9.8, inclusive, of this act. - 3.
-No person, other than election board officers engaged in receiving, preparing or depositing ballots or registering electors, may be permitted inside the guardrail during the time the polls are open, except by authority of the election board as necessary to keep order and carry out the provisions of this chapter. - Sec.
-89. NRS 293C.270 is hereby amended to read as follows: 293C.270 1.
-Except as otherwise provided in NRS 293C.272 [I.] and sections 5.1 to 9.8, inclusive, of this act, if a person's name appears in the roster, or if the person provides an affirmation pursuant to NRS 293C.525, the person is entitled to vote and must sign his or her name in the roster or on a signature card when he or she applies to vote.
-The signature must be compared by an election board officer with the signature or a facsimile thereof on the person's application to register to vote or one of the forms of identification listed in subsection 2. - 2.
-The forms of identification that may be used to identify a voter at the polling place are: - (a) The card issued to the voter at the time he or she registered to vote or was deemed to be registered to vote; - (b) A driver's license; - (c) An identification card issued by the Department of Motor Vehicles; - (d) A military identification card; or - (e) Any other form of identification issued by a governmental agency that contains the voter's signature and physical description or picture.
+(a) Registered voters who apply to vote at the polling place; and

+(b) Electors who apply to register to vote and apply to vote at the polling place pursuant to sections 5.1 to 9.8, inclusive, of this act.

+3. No person, other than election board officers engaged in receiving, preparing or depositing ballots or registering electors, may be permitted inside the guardrail during the time the polls are open, except by authority of the election board as necessary to keep order and carry out the provisions of this chapter.

+293C.270 1.
+Except as otherwise provided in NRS 293C.272 and sections 5.1 to 9.8, inclusive, of this act, if a person's name appears in the roster, or if the person provides an affirmation pursuant to NRS 293C.525 for if the person registered to vote or updated his or her voter registration information on the day of a city election pursuant to section 80 of this act, the person is entitled to vote and must sign his or her name in the fappropriate roster or on a signature card when he or she applies to vote.
+The signature must be compared by an election board officer with the signature or a facsimile thereof on the person's application to register to vote or one of the forms of identification listed in subsection 2.

-3. The city clerk shall prescribe a procedure, approved by the Secretary of State, to determine that the voter has not already voted in that city in the current election.
+- 2. The forms of identification that may be used to identify a voter at the polling place are: - (a) The card issued to the voter at the time he or she registered to vote or was deemed to be registered to vote; - (b) A driver's license; - (c) An identification card issued by the Department of Motor Vehicles; - (d) A military identification card; or - (e) Any other form of identification issued by a governmental agency that contains the voter's signature and physical description or picture. - 3.
+The city clerk shall prescribe a procedure, approved by the Secretary of State, to determine that the voter has not already voted in that city in the current election.